johnfairh/RubyGateway/SourceDocs/User Guide.md

 Note that when you call the Ruby API and Ruby raises an exception, the process immediately crashes unless you are running inside `rb_protect()` or equivalent.

+### Ruby code safety

+RubyGateway puts no restriction on what Ruby code can do: it can access the filesystem, exit the process, and has complete access to the process's memory.

+Ruby has historically had a `$SAFE` feature that did some amount of sandboxing.
+This has been slowly removed over the years and what remains is a debugging feature that can be enabled via `RbGateway.taintChecks`.

+Dealing with actively hostile Ruby code is best done with a separate process or container; several examples on github.

 ### References